ipython/ipyparallel/docs/source/details.rst

 abort

-    Sometimes you may want to prevent a job you have submitted from actually running.
+    Sometimes you may want to prevent a job you have submitted from running.
 The method for this is :meth:`abort`.
 It takes a container of msg_ids, and instructs the Engines to not run the jobs if they arrive.
 The jobs will then fail with an AbortedTask error.